mopelabs/jqueryconfig/README.md

 If you have special reasons to select different versions, see [jQuery](github.com/jquery/jquery) for the alternative build method.
 ![](version-animation.gif)

-## Tips
+## Tips on how to optimize
 ### Focus
 Focus first on the modules that have biggest impact on the size.
 Most favorite candidates for savings are the ajax module and the effects module.
 Even when you need ajax, you might not need a transport module.
-And even if you do, you most likely only need one type of transport.
+And even if you do, you probably only need one type of them.

-### Trail and Error
+### Trial and Error
 Optimize the size by testing.
 Probably you don't know for sure if a module is needed.
 Just exclude it and test if your application still works.
-For example, if a plug-in needs the css module, testing should reveal an error soon: method .css()is missing.
+For example, if a plug-in needs the css module and you excluded it, testing should reveal an error soon: "method `css()` is missing".

 ### Avoid modules by smart coding
 - By making smart coding decisions more modules can be excluded.
 Depending on your application, the css, offset, dimension and ready modules might not be needed by coding a bit differently.
-The css module covers the methods css(), show(), hide() and toggle().
-If you need the css() method for setting DOM properties, but not for getting properties, use a css class and set and remove that class using addClass() and removeClass().
+The css module covers the methods `css()`, `show()`, `hide()` and `toggle()`.
+If you need the `css()` method for *setting* DOM properties, but not for *getting* properties, use a css class and set and remove that class using `addClass()` and `removeClass()`.
 This will make the whole css module unneccessary!
-For example, use the class .hidden{display:none!important}.
+For example, use the class `.hidden{display:none!important}`.
-- Like the css module you could probably prevent the use of the offset and dimension module by setting properties via classes.
+- Like the css module you could probably prevent the use of the offset and dimension modules by setting properties via classes.
 - The ready module might be avoidable by placing your scripts at the end of the body.
 If you don't need the ajax and effects module, the ready module might be the only reason why the deferred module cannot be excluded.
 So unless the ready module is needed, bigger savings can be gained with little effort.

 ## Questions and bugs